Folu22/mlop-zoomcamp/README.md

 # mlop-zoomcamp
-All project all mlop taught by Zoomcamp
+All bout mlop taught by Zoomcamp.